aerospike/aerospike-vector/kubernetes/helpers/avs-inspection-output/nodes/ip-192-168-26-117.ec2.internal/analysis.md

 ### 🖥️ Node Analysis: ip-192-168-26-117.ec2.internal

-#### Node Overview
+#### Node Overview:
-- **Instance Type**: m5.xlarge
+- **Instance Type**: `m5.xlarge` (AWS EC2)
-- **Region/Zone**: us-east-1 / us-east-1b
+- **Region/Zone**: `us-east-1` / `us-east-1b`
-- **Cloud Provider**: AWS (On-Demand)
-- **Node Conditions**:
+- **Capacity**:
-  - MemoryPressure: ❌ No issues
-  - DiskPressure: ❌ No issues
-  - PIDPressure: ❌ No issues
-  - Ready: ✅ Node is ready

-#### Node Capacity & Allocatable Resources
-- **CPU**: 4 cores (3920m allocatable)
+  - CPU: 4 cores
-- **Memory**: 15.8 GiB (14.8 GiB allocatable)
+  - Memory: ~15.9 GiB
+  - Pods: 58
+- **Allocatable Resources**:
+  - CPU: 3920m
-- **Ephemeral Storage**: ~80 GiB (76 GiB allocatable)
+  - Memory: ~14.8 GiB
-- **Pods**: 58 max
+  - Pods: 58

-#### Resource Allocation & Utilization
+- **Node Conditions**: No memory, disk, or PID pressure.
+Node is ready.
+- **Cloud Provider**: AWS
+- **OS**: Amazon Linux 2
+- **Kernel Version**: 5.10.235-227.919.amzn2.x86_64

+#### Node-Level Observations:
+- **Resource Utilization**:
-- **CPU Requests**: 190m (4% of allocatable)
+  - CPU Requests: 190m (4%)
-- **Memory Requests**: 170Mi (1% of allocatable)
+  - Memory Requests: 170Mi (1%)
-- **Memory Limits**: 768Mi (5% of allocatable)
+  - Memory Limits: 768Mi (5%)
-- **Ephemeral Storage**: Not utilized
+- **No OOMKill Events**: Both system and Kubernetes OOM events are absent, indicating stable memory usage.

-#### Node-Level Recommendations
+#### Recommendations for Node-Level Optimizations:
-1. **Resource Requests**: Increase CPU and memory requests for critical pods to ensure they have guaranteed resources.
+1. **Resource Allocation**: Consider increasing CPU and memory requests for critical pods to ensure they have guaranteed resources.
-2. **Monitoring**: Set up alerts for any changes in node conditions, especially for memory and disk pressure.
-3. **Storage Utilization**: Consider using ephemeral storage for temporary data to optimize usage.

-### 🏷️ Cloud Provider & Instance Type
-- **Instance Type**: m5.xlarge is suitable for general-purpose workloads.
-Consider upgrading to a larger instance if CPU or memory becomes a bottleneck.

-### 🛠️ Node-Level Issues
-- **No OOM Events**: No out-of-memory events detected, indicating sufficient memory allocation.
+2. **Monitoring**: Implement detailed monitoring to track resource usage trends over time, which can help in proactive scaling decisions.
+3. **Node Taints and Tolerations**: Use taints and tolerations to control pod scheduling more effectively, ensuring critical workloads are prioritized.

 ### 🚀 Pod-Level Analysis
-- **AVS Pods**: No Aerospike Vector Search (AVS) pods found on this node.
-Ensure that AVS pods are scheduled correctly if expected.

-### 🔍 JVM & Pod Configuration Analysis
+#### Observations:
-- **No AVS Pods Detected**: Since no AVS pods are present, JVM configuration and heap analysis are not applicable.
+- **No AVS Pods Detected**: The node currently does not host any Aerospike Vector Search (AVS) pods.

-### 📈 Recommendations for Future Deployments
+#### Recommendations for Pod-Level Configurations:
-1. **Node Role Assignment**: Ensure nodes have appropriate roles for AVS pods to be scheduled.
-2. **JVM Configuration**: For future AVS deployments, ensure JVM settings are optimized for memory and garbage collection.
-3. **Pod Scheduling**: Verify node selectors and affinity rules to ensure AVS pods are scheduled on the intended nodes.
+1. **Pod Placement**: Ensure that AVS pods are scheduled on nodes with sufficient resources and appropriate labels.

-### 🌟 Performance Improvements
-- **Node Utilization**: Current utilization is low.
-Consider consolidating workloads or scaling down if resources are underutilized.
-- **Resource Allocation**: Review and adjust resource requests and limits for non-critical pods to free up resources for AVS pods when deployed.
+2. **Pod Resource Requests and Limits**: Define clear resource requests and limits for AVS pods to prevent resource contention and ensure stability.

-This analysis provides a comprehensive overview of the node's current state and recommendations for optimizing resource allocation and preparing for future AVS pod deployments.
+### 📈 Performance and Resource Allocation

+#### Recommendations for Resource Allocation Adjustments:
+1. **CPU and Memory**: Re-evaluate the CPU and memory requests for existing pods to optimize resource utilization.
+2. **Pod Distribution**: Balance the distribution of pods across nodes to avoid overloading a single node.

+### 🛠️ JVM Memory Settings and Performance Improvements

+#### General Recommendations:
+1. **JVM Configuration**: For AVS pods, ensure JVM settings are optimized for performance:
+   - **Heap Settings**: Configure initial and maximum heap sizes appropriately (-Xms, -Xmx).
+   - **Garbage Collection**: Use a suitable GC algorithm (e.g., ZGC) and configure thread counts (-XX:ZYoungGCThreads, -XX:ZOldGCThreads).
+   - **NUMA and Memory Settings**: Consider enabling NUMA settings if applicable (-XX:-UseNUMA).
+   - **OOM Handling**: Enable exit on OOM to prevent pod hangs (-XX:+ExitOnOutOfMemoryError).

+2. **Monitoring and Logging**: Implement comprehensive logging and monitoring for JVM metrics, including heap usage and GC performance.

+3. **Failed Config-Injection Logs**: Regularly review logs for any failed configuration injections to ensure all settings are applied correctly.

+### 🌟 Conclusion

+While the node is currently stable and underutilized, there is room for optimization in resource allocation and pod scheduling.
+By implementing the above recommendations, you can enhance the performance and reliability of your Kubernetes environment, especially when deploying AVS pods.